spraot/esphome_multical402/README.md

 # Kamstrup Multical 602/402 & 403 for esphome

-This fork contains following changes:
+## This fork contains following changes: ##

-171023
+### 171023
 Revised:
-Registers returning zero values was previously ignored and not sensor updated (was treated as an error read).
-Now sensors will be updated with zero values.
+- Registers returning zero values was previously ignored and not sensor updated (was treated as an error read).
+Now sensors will be updated with zero values

-Timeout between reads is revised to 5 minutes = 30.000 millis
+- Timeout between reads is revised to 5 minutes = 30.000 millis

 Added:
-HiRes energy register read in kmp.h and multical402.h
+- HiRes energy register handling added to kmp.h and multical402.h
+- multical402.yaml renamed to multical602.yaml

-Revised multical602.yaml to calculate and publish a new high resolution energy sensor.
+- Revised multical602.yaml to calculate and publish a new high resolution energy sensor

-Tested and working on a Multical 602 device.
+- Tested and working on a Multical 602 device

 ## Introduction